githubteacher/developers-may-2016/jennie-r-cardiff.md

 ### fun things to do

 - soak up the atmosphere in town on international rugby match days
+- go to a match (if you can get a ticket!)

 ### things to avoid